 Parents often tell me their child has accidents because she has a “small bladder,” as if an undersized bladder is something the child was born with.
 The child’s bladder may be small, but that’s because its capacity has been compromised by holding.

 Do you know how often I see children who are still in diapers and have recurrent UTIs?
 Never.
 Do you know how often I treat newly potty-trained children for recurrent UTIs?
 Every day.
 These kids fill a quarter of my clinic.
-This is not a coincidence and demonstrates quite clearly that toilet training in very young children is harmful.
+This is not a coincidence and demonstrates quite clearly that potty training in very young children is harmful.
 There is no way that healthy, developmentally normal, un-constipated children who learn to use the potty at 3; have a higher rate of chronic pee or poop accidents than children who train at 2.
 Kids in diapers don’t hold; many toilet-trained children do.
 Every year of constipation-free, uninhibited voiding – in other words, wearing diapers – leads to bladder growth; every year of holding shrinks the bladder and makes it more overactive.

 And consider this: Typical therapy for accidents involves giving kids laxatives and putting them on a pee schedule, taking the decision of when to eliminate out of their hands.